ethan-stone/obsidian-vault-knowledge-base/Notes/Future of Energy/Questions.md

 - [ ] If self driving becomes bigger?
 Who is paying for the electricity?
 Is it a fleet?
 Do people rent out their vehicles?
 - [ ] Is there any analogous scenario to how EV charging is subsidized by the government.
 Can we predict when that will stop?
 - [ ] When will Carbon Credits become obsolete because we're fully renewable?
+- [ ] EV charging on it's own does NOT make money for customers.
+Full electrification can.

 # Takeaways
 - EV chargers may be free, but there is plenty of recurring costs.